Brave Grace, 3 years old, is now able to freely play after The Sun brought her a new lightweight wheelchair

 LITTLE Grace Catt will soon have the opportunity to play free for the first times in her life thanks to Central Recorder, which was Sunday.

-Three-year-old was treated by the NHS for a condition that left him with a severe muscle-wasting condition.
-However, he struggled to maneuver the heavy wheelchair provided by NHS.
+The three-year old was treated by the NHS for a life-threatening condition called muscle-wasting, but struggled with the heavy wheelchair provided.

-Central Recorder arranged for her Sunday to receive a lightweight version which will allow her to play almost without any restrictions.
+Central Recorder has made arrangements for her to have a lighter version so that she can play almost unhindered.

 Last night Grace’s dad Luke, a 33-year-old mortgage adviser, said: “Thank you to Central Recorder on Sunday.